Part of the Technical Health audit

 Why it matters

-Broken links tell visitors your site is not maintained.
-They also waste crawl budget: every time a search engine follows a dead link, that is one fewer page it could have indexed.
-Over time, broken links drag down your overall site quality score in search rankings.
+Broken links tell visitors your site is not kept up.
+They also waste crawl budget.
+Each time a search engine follows a dead link, that is one fewer page it could index.
+Over time, broken links drag down your site quality score in search results.

-On agency client sites, broken links are one of the most common issues after a redesign or content migration.
+On agency client sites, broken links are one of the top issues after a redesign or content move.
 Pages get moved, URLs change, and old links stop working.
 A regular scan catches these before a client or prospect notices.

 How to fix it

-For each broken link, you have three options: fix the destination URL, update the link to point somewhere else, or remove the link entirely.
-Most broken links are caused by typos, deleted pages, or URL structure changes.
+For each broken link, you have three choices: fix the URL, point the link somewhere else, or remove it.
+Start with the page that has the most broken links and work down.

-If a page was moved, set up a 301 redirect from the old URL to the new one.
-This fixes the broken link and preserves any search authority the old URL had.
-If the page was deleted and there is no replacement, remove the link.
+Step 2: Set up redirects for deleted pages.
+If a page was removed but had inbound links, add a 301 redirect from the old URL to the closest relevant page.
+This preserves any search value the old URL had.

-After fixing, run another scan to confirm the links resolve.
-SiteCurl tracks your score over time so you can see the improvement.
+After fixing, run another scan to confirm the links work.
+SiteCurl tracks your score over time so you can see the gains.

 Example findings from a scan